Hokusei Gakuen University

 Hokusei Gakuen University (北星学園大学, Hokusei Gakuen daigaku) is a four-year private university in Atsubetsu-ku, Sapporo, Hokkaidō, Japan.
 The university is run by Hokusei Gakuen School System, whose education philosophy is based on Christianity.

 Its name Hokusei (北星) means "north (北)" and "star (星)."
 It is derived from the biblical reference "Shine like stars, in a dark world" (Philippians 2:15).
 It was recommended by Japanese scholar and politician Inazo Nitobe and praised by the founder of the university Sarah Clara Smith.
 The university shares its campus with the two-year Hokusei Gakuen University Junior College and Hokusei Gakuen University Graduate School.

 History

-The history of Hokusei Gakuen University goes back in time to 1887, when an American missionary of the United Presbyterian Church of North America, Sarah Clara Smith founded "Smith Girls' School."
+The history of Hokusei Gakuen University goes back to 1887, when an American missionary of the United Presbyterian Church of North America, Sarah Clara Smith, founded "Smith Girls' School."
 In 1894, the school was relocated and renamed "Hokusei Women’s School" as Japanese scholar Inazo Nitobe recommended.

 After Smith returned to the United States, the school experienced several renovations and expansions.
 In 1962, Hokusei Gakuen University was officially founded with the Department of English, Department of Social Welfare, and School of Humanities.

 In 2007, the Hokusei Gakuen School System marked its 120th anniversary since the foundation of Smith Girls’ School and planned to have a ceremony in Chūō-ku, Sapporo with other Hokusei Gakuen schools: Hokusei Gakuen University Junior College, Hokusei Gakuen University High School, Hokusei Gakuen Girls' Junior & Senior High School, and Hokusei Yoichi High School.